As you near retirement, there's a lot to think about. But perhaps the most pressing question is: Where do you want to live in retirement?

 Tax implications of selling your home

-What to do with all your stuff
+What to do with your possessions

-Wherever your path leads, you’re going to have to do something with all the material possessions you’ve accumulated over the years.
-Of course, you’ll take some with you to your new home.
-But if you’re truly downsizing, you’re going to have to find a new home for many of your items.
+Wherever your path leads, you're going to have to do something with all the material possessions you've accumulated over the years.
+If you're truly downsizing, you're going to have to find a new home for many of your items.
+Start the process of purging well before the packing begins.

-It’s inevitable that you’ll go down memory lane as you sort through old family photos and your children’s art projects and school reports.
+When sorting through items, create separate piles labeled: keep, toss, donate, and sell.
+Don’t let yourself have a "maybe" pile, as it will slow the decision-making process.
+It's inevitable that you'll go down memory lane as you sort through old family photos and your children's art projects and school reports.
 Give yourself enough time to enjoy these memories.
-Also, give your grown children enough time to pick up any memorable items they’d like for a keepsake.
-A wonderful alternative to keeping physical copies of old photos (and your once-little-one’s art projects) is to digitize them.
+And give your grown children enough time to pick up any memorable items they'd like to keep.
+A great alternative to keeping physical copies of old photos is to digitize them.
 Luckily, there are plenty of services that do just this sort of thing.
+Once you've given yourself adequate time to reflect on things, it's time to get to work.

 What to keep

-You have a good idea of what you need to keep: a full set of dishes and silverware, well-loved cookware, your bed, important paperwork.
+You have a good idea of what you need to keep: a full set of dishes and silverware, well-loved cookware, furniture, important paperwork.
 You get the picture.
-Other items that you’ll need no matter where you live is an emergency kit, a step ladder, and a toolbox with the basics.
-(A hammer, a level, and nails will certainly come in handy for hanging pictures.)
+Other items that you'll need no matter where you live is an emergency kit, a step ladder, and a toolbox with the basics.
+Also, be sure to clearly label all your boxes, noting the items in each and the room you'd like the box put in when you move.

-What to donate
+What and where to donate

+There are plenty of places that want your gently used items.
+Just be sure the items you donate are in good condition.
 Here are some places to start with.
-(Do an online search and you’ll find a plethora of places that are looking for used items.)
+Also do an online search and you'll find a plethora of places that are looking for used items.

 Home improvement stores and donation centers

-Do you have a dresser, coffee table, couch, miscellaneous building materials, paint supplies, and even a sprinkler that need a home?
-There’s a good chance your local Habitat for Humanity ReStore will take them.
+Do you have a dresser, coffee table, couch, miscellaneous building materials, paint supplies, and even а sprinkler that need a home?
+There's a good chance your local Habitat for Humanity ReStore will take them.
 Located throughout the country, these stores use the profits from the sales of donated items to help build, rehabilitate, and repair homes in your community — all while keeping reusable household items and building materials out of landfills.
 Be sure to keep a record of what you donated for your tax records.

 Thrift and secondhand stores